Complexlity/planner-app/src/writeup.md

 - show loading state when fetching, set data when done

-2. Create select element which triggers refetching whenever it changes
+2. Create a select element which triggers re-fetching whenever it changes
-3. Loop through this array of data nad display one per time
+3. Loop through this array of data and display one per time
 4. Animate this displayed data (fade in and out)